raidionics/Raidionics/README.md

 ## How to build:
+Using PyInstaller for building Python projects on various operating systems works well.
+However, [ANTs](https://github.com/ANTsX/ANTs) has limited support for Windows.
+Currently, the only stable way to use ANTs, is to use [ANTsPy](https://github.com/ANTsX/ANTsPy).
+Even still, on Windows, one have to install ANTsPy in a different way.
+Thus, read carefully through this tutorial before starting, to avoid having to start all over.

 ### Dependencies

-1. Need to have installed Python3.6 on your machine, and added to the environmental variables.
+1. Need to have installed Python3.6 on your machine (for Ubuntu/MacOSX, on Windows install Python3.7), and added to the environmental variables.
 Essentially Python3==Python3.6.
 2. Also should have [**virtualenv**](https://pypi.org/project/virtualenv/) installed, in order to make virtual environments (pip install virtualenv).
 3. CMake need to be installed on the machine, as ANTsPy depends on it for being built/installed through pip.
 This is the warning you might get otherwise:
 ```